Fjf/Allen/doc/setup/input_files.rst

 For various samples, MDF files and the corresponding geometry information have been produced and are available here:

   /eos/lhcb/wg/rta/WP6/Allen/mdf_input/

+With lhcb/Allen!655, the default sequence uses Retina clusters for VELO tracking.
+MDF samples containing Retina clusters are available here:

+  /eos/lhcb/wg/rta/WP6/Allen/mdf_input/RetinaCluster_samples/

 The directory name corresponds to the TestFileDB key of the sample.
 Some of these files have also been copied to the GPU development server (see :ref:`where_to_develop_for_gpus`), because they are used in the nightly CI tests.
 These can be found here:

   /scratch/allen_data/mdf_input/

 If other inputs are required, follow these instructions: `Produce MDF files for standalone Allen`_.
+The same instructions explain also how to add Retina clusters to existing (X)DIGI files.

 As Gaudi project, event loop steered by Moore (offline)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^